apache/opendal/core/src/services/aliyun_drive/docs.md

 #[tokio::main]
 async fn main() -> Result<()> {
     // Create aliyun-drive backend builder.
-    let mut builder = AliyunDrive::default();
+    let mut builder = AliyunDrive::default()
         // Set the root for aliyun-drive, all operations will happen under this root.
         //
-    // NOTE: the root must be absolute path. builder.root("/path/to/dir");
+        // NOTE: the root must be absolute path.
+        .root("/path/to/dir")
         // Set the client_id.
-This is required. builder.client_id("client_id");
+This is required.
+        .client_id("client_id")
         // Set the client_secret.
-This is required. builder.client_secret("client_secret");
+This is required.
+        .client_secret("client_secret")
         // Set the refresh_token.
-This is required. builder.refresh_token("refresh_token");
+This is required.
+        .refresh_token("refresh_token")
         // Set the drive_type.
 This is required.
         //
-    // Fallback to the default type if no other types found. builder.drive_type("resource");
+        // Fallback to the default type if no other types found.
+        .drive_type("resource");

     let op: Operator = Operator::new(builder)?.finish();